RunzhiZeng/runzhizeng.github.io/_pages/about.md

 * Design and analysis of authenticated key exchange (AKE) and password-based AKE

-* Constructing efficient lattice-based cryptosystems
+* Construction of efficient lattice-based cryptographic schemes

-* Analysis of post-quantum cryptosystems in quantum idealized models
+* Security analysis of post-quantum cryptosystems in quantum idealized models

 <br>
 <br>